Girgias/php-rfcs/deprecate-implicit-nullable-types.md

 As it was impossible to have a default value for such types, PHP 5.1 made it possible to use `null` (and only `null`) as a default value for such type and making these types implicitly nullable.

-However, the imlicit nullable semantics are confusing and conflict with other language rules, in particular because type declarations of these types can be misleading as to what types they actually accept.
+However, the implicitly nullable semantics are confusing and conflict with other language rules, in particular because type declarations of these types can be misleading as to what types they actually accept.

 Furthermore, this syntax still permits signatures such as:
 ```php